-Idaho State Treasurer Julie Ellsworth, center, holds up a copy of “Woke, Inc: Inside Corporate America’s Social Justice Scam,” a book written by a guest speaker at Tuesday’s discussion of environmental, social and governance standards.
+Idaho State Treasurer Julie Ellsworth, center, holds up a copy of “Woke, Inc: Inside Corporate America’s Social Justice Scam,” a book written by a guest speaker at a June 2022 discussion of environmental, social and governance standards.
 (Kelcie Moseley-Morris/Idaho Capital Sun)

 While some Idaho legislators and interest groups have expressed deep concern about environmental, social and governance standards in the business world and say it’s part of a “woke agenda” from liberal activists, the president of the Gem State’s largest business organization says the standards are the latest “boogeyman” meant to sow political chaos and division.